Edmund Hogan

 Edmund Ignatius Hogan S.J.
 (23 January 1831 – 26 November 1917) was an Irish Jesuit scholar.

 Life

-Hogan was born at Belvelly near Cobh, co.
-Cork on 23 January 1831, the youngest son of William Hogan and his wife Mary Morris.
+Hogan was born at Belvelly near Cobh, County Cork on 23 January 1831, the youngest son of William Hogan and his wife Mary Morris.
 He joined the Society of Jesus and studied for the priesthood in Belgium and France.
 He returned to Ireland where he taught German for a year at Clongowes Wood College; and then languages and music in the Sacred Heart College, Limerick.

 After extensive research in Rome Hogan published a history of the Jesuits in Ireland and a life of Saint Patrick.
 He lectured on Irish language and history at University College Dublin, and was Todd Professor (Celtic) at the Royal Irish Academy.

 Hogan died on 26 November 1917.